 - Photographs – stated to be ‘imperative’ by the Authority.

 - original, uncompressed, emailed as attachments.
 We have encountered images that have been tampered with.

 - VRS components sheet – all vehicle restraint information.

 - All timesheets / daily time costing sheets (DTCS – Kier)

 - Works Completion Sheet

-- Subcontractor records – to include the history of subcontractor involvement form requests to attendance
+- Subcontractor records – to include the history of subcontractor involvement from requests to attendance

 - Cement order / requisition & delivery records

 - Police report – the contractor / HE should acquire this

 *Costs should be provided to you in original Excel spreadsheet format with the associated workbooks; the schedules of DCP rates used to populate the main record.
 We have encountered: